Vauxhall Corsa Review & Prices

 MPG, emissions and tax

-There are three engine options for the Vauxhall Corsa, all of them based on a 1.2-litre three-cylinder engine.
+There are several engine options for the Vauxhall Corsa, all of them based on a 1.2-litre three-cylinder engine.

-The more powerful 100hp version is actually more economical thanks to the addition of a turbocharger and a sixth gear.
-The 0-60mph time of 9.9 seconds makes it feel more peppy around town, and it’s much less stressed on the motorway.
-This version will return 55.4mpg according to the official test, and it emits 114g/km of CO2.
+The entry-level 100hp version has a six-speed manual gearbox.
+The 0-60mph time of 9.9 seconds means it feels peppy around town, and it’s not too stressed on the motorway.
+This version will return 55.4mpg according to the official test, and it emits 121g/km of CO2.
+We actually achieved 58.7mpg on a motorway trip, with a few A-roads at either end; very impressive.

-At the top of the range is the 130hp option, exclusively available with the automatic gearbox.
-It will do 0-62mph in 8.7 seconds, but it is the least efficient with economy of 51.4mpg and CO2 emissions of 124g/km.
+At the top of the range is the 145hp hybrid option, exclusively available with the automatic gearbox.
+It will do 0-62mph in 8.7 seconds with economy of 60.1mpg and CO2 emissions of 106g/km, though there’s also a 110hp version of the same hybrid engine available.

 Safety and security